 It was quite interesting to see how the dining played out as the cruise progressed.

-The crew were all very friendly and helpful but we did feel that they were busy and were running around working very hard.
+The crew were all very friendly and helpful, but we felt that they were busy and were running around and working very hard.

 We Sailed Away From Budapest at Night